haohanchen/HKU_POLI3148_23Fall/Lec_06/1_troubleshooting_HowTo/README.md

 ## One more thing…

-These slides are written with Rmarkdown.
+These slides are made with Rmarkdown.

 -   Check out my code on our course Github repo.
 Play with it.